jppooja26/LeetCode/README.md

         3. Remove duplicates from sorted array
         4. Remove duplicates from sorted array 2
         5. Majority element
+        6. Rotate Array
+        7. Best time to buy and sell stock
+        8. Best time to buy and sell stock II
 </pre>
 The solutions provided in this repository aim to demonstrate effective and efficient approaches to solving the problems from leetcode